betomcp/quick-crypto/README.md

 //   city: 'lenkwndekuw8'
 // }

-// It will encrypt all properties passed in the array at the
+// It will encrypt only the properties passed in the array in the second parameter and use the default key and iv const cryptoAddress2 = cipherObject<Address>(address, ['street', 'city']);
-// second parameter and use the default key and iv const cryptoAddress2 = cipherObject<Address>(address, ['street', 'city']) console.log(cryptoAddress2)
+console.log(cryptoAddress2);
 // {
 //   street: 'erblfebrfluierlwuhlrl738743bdwd',
 //   number: 123,